ccrum1/dissertation/README.md

 Yes, with attribution

 Why are the files pre-1980 subject to different naming conventions?
-They were uploaded prior to the standardizing of the R code
+They were uploaded prior to the standardizing of the R code and I haven't gone back to change the names yet.